dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 We should first implement the `getPetitions` endpoint.

-🚀 We just use our `Petition` Mongoose model schema to get all the petitions in the Petitions collection:
+🚀 We just use our `Petition` Mongoose model schema to get all the petitions in the Petitions collection by calling the `.find()` method:

 ```javascript
 export const getPetitions = (done) => {